proton-charge/positron-website/src/pages/index.md

         image: images/data-management.png
         image_alt: App user profile preview
         content: >-
-          Small or big, structured or unstructured, no matter what type of data pipeline you need,  we make the process painless.
+          Data lakes, small or big, structured or unstructured, no matter what type of data pipeline you need,  we make the process painless.

           We manage all aspects of the lifecycle of data creation, ingestion,